Rooted Providers

 My approach to therapy is focused on empowering my clients to take an active role in their healing journey.
 I believe that every person has the capacity to grow and change, and I work to support my clients in developing the skills, tools, and strategies they need to achieve their personal goals and improve their quality of life.
 My goal is to help my clients cultivate greater self-awareness, resilience, and well-being.
 I am passionate about supporting others in their journey towards healing, and am deeply committed to providing compassionate, evidence-based care that empowers my clients to live their best lives.
 I would be honored to be a part of your journey.

-I am a counselor intern pursuing my master’s degree in Clinical Mental Health Counseling with an emphasis in trauma and grief at Northwest Nazarene University.
+I am a counselor with an emphasis in trauma and grief.
 I have a passion for the outdoors and love spending quality time with family, friends, and our two dogs Lexi and Mae.

 • Alison Grant